Ola Bini

-Ola Bini, (born Ola Martin Gustafsson in 1982) is a Swedish programmer and Internet activist, working for the Digital Autonomy Center in Ecuador on issues of privacy, security and cryptography.
+Ola Bini (born Ola Martin Gustafsson, 1982) is a Swedish programmer and Internet activist, working for the Digital Autonomy Center in Ecuador on issues of privacy, security and cryptography.
 He has been in Ecuador since 2013.

-In April 2019 Bini was arrested in Ecuador apparently due to his association with Julian Assange and WikiLeaks.
+In April 2019, Bini was arrested in Ecuador, apparently due to his association with Julian Assange and WikiLeaks.
 In January 2023, Bini was acquitted of all charges.

 Work

 Ola Bini has been involved in the design and implementation of programming languages (JRuby, Ioke, Seph).
 According to his website, he works on technologies to improve privacy.

 Karolinska Institutet

 According to his 2007 book, Ola Bini worked at the Karolinska Institutet from 2001 to 2007 as a systems developer and systems architect.